A Relaxed Life in Portugal: The D7 Visa for Passive Income Earners

 Portugal, a country with the oldest borders in Europe, is easily accessible in terms of travel to and from the rest of the world, which makes it a very popular destination.
 The archipelagos of the Azores and Madeira are autonomous regions of Portugal and, like the mainland, offer amazing weather, a relaxed lifestyle, superb cuisine, excellent wines, and stunning scenery.

 The D7 Visa is also an excellent option for pensioners who have sufficient passive foreign income to support themselves.
-This income can be, for example, from: property rentals, financial investments, profits and dividends from a company, pensions, etc.
+This income can be, for example, from: property rentals, financial investments, profits and dividends from a company, salaries, pensions, etc.

 What do you need to do to apply for the D7 Visa?